sgoulas/react-ciphers/README.md

 ## Introduction

-React ciphers is a personal project where I display seven different ciphers and show how they dynamically encrypt / decrypt the user input.
+React ciphers is a personal project I put together in a week, where I display seven different ciphers and show how they dynamically encrypt / decrypt the user input.

 ## Technologies used.